hugo-baptista/ros2-beneutral-pps14/README.md

 <details><summary>Actions</summary>

-`Actions` are one of the communication types in ROS 2, they use the **client-server model** and are **intended for long running tasks**.
+`Actions` are one of the communication types in ROS 2, they use the **client-server model** and are **intended for long-running tasks**.
 They are built on topics and services, consisting of three parts: a goal (service), feedback (topic), and a result (service).
-These elements allow actions to **provide steady feedback** like topics, **provide data only when they are called** like services, and **allow them to be cancelled**.
+These elements allow actions to **provide steady feedback** like topics, **provide data only when they are called** like services, and **allow them to be canceled**.
 An “action client” node sends a goal to an “action server” node that acknowledges the goal and returns a stream of feedback and a result.

 ![ROS graph with nodes communicating through a topic](https://github.com/hugo-baptista/images-and-gifs/blob/main/ros2/action.gif)
 </details>

 <details><summary>Interfaces</summary>

-`Interfaces` are the message structures that nodes use to communicate with each other, either through topics, services or actions.
+`Interfaces` are the message structures that nodes use to communicate with each other, either through topics, services, or actions.
 While **it’s good practice to use predefined interface definitions**, sometimes there's a need to create custom interfaces.

-Each communication type has its own interface files: topics use `.msg`, services `.srv` and actions `.action`.
-The structure of these files are:
+Each communication type has its interface files: topics use `.msg`, services `.srv`, and actions `.action``.
+The structure of these files is as follows:
 - `.msg`:
 ```
 <variable-types> <variable-names>